 Finger painting is all about squishing, smoooshing, sliding, squelching, wiggling, and slipping around in paint.
-It’s more sensory experience that art actvity, and it is all about the process, the doing, and not much about the finished product.
+It’s a sensory experience as well as an art activity, and it is all about the process, the doing, and not so much about the finished product.

-We LOVE to finger paint at our house.
-We love to get our hands all slippery with paint, to mix the colours together, to make patterns in the paint, and to ‘rub’ them out and start all over again.
-It’s worth a little mess for all the joy it brings.
+Most kids love finger painting, they love to get their hands all slippery with paint, to mix the colours together, to make patterns in the paint, and to ‘rub’ them out and start all over again.
+Even those kids who might be reluctant to get messy can find joy if given lots of time and space to explore in their own way.
+It’s worth a little mess for all the joy it brings

 Shaving Cream Finger Paint

-Just squirt some shaving cream onto your finger painting surface, add a few drops of food colouring or children’s paint to the blobs of shaving cream and get the kids to mix in the colour as you paint.
+Squirt some shaving cream onto your surface, add a few drops of food colouring or children’s paint to the blobs of shaving cream and get the kids to mix in the colour as you paint.
 Quick, easy and non staining thanks to all the bubbles!

 Gel Finger Paint